 Second, interoperability is no longer optional.
 ONC certification requirements and the 21st Century Cures Act have made data portability a compliance issue, not a technical preference. eClinicalWorks carries a 3.7/5 rating among users in the current cycle — decent, but the practices getting full value from it are the ones with consultants who understand the interoperability layer.

-One cautionary note: Veradigm (formerly Allscripts, rebranded January 2023) is active in the NYC market.
+> Veradigm caveat: > > Veradigm (formerly Allscripts, rebranded January 2023) is active in the NYC market.
 They’ve pivoted toward population health and interoperability, but they’ve also faced lawsuits related to falsified federal certification data.
-Vet any vendor with that history more carefully than usual.
+Apply extra scrutiny to any vendor with that history.

 What to Look for When Hiring

-Post-go-live support is where they earn it.
-Any consultant can show up for launch day.
-The ones worth hiring define what 90-day post-go-live support looks like before you sign.
+Define post-go-live support before you sign. : Any consultant can show up for launch day.
+The ones worth hiring spell out what 90-day post-go-live support looks like in the contract — not in the sales call.

-Compliance isn’t a checkbox.
-HIPAA/OIG protocols and ONC certification requirements are moving targets.
-Your consultant should be tracking federal and state-level changes in real time.
-Ask what changed in the last 12 months.
+Compliance isn’t a checkbox. : HIPAA/OIG protocols and ONC certification requirements are moving targets.
+Ask what changed in federal or state requirements in the last 12 months.
 See if they know.

 Practical Bottom Line

-- Identify your actual problem — implementation, optimization, RCM gaps, or custom development.
-Each pulls from a different part of the market.
+Implementation, optimization, RCM gaps, or custom development each pull from a different part of the market.
+Mixing them up lands you with the wrong firm.

 Browse the full directory of EHR consultants in New York →